 |TRIAL TYPE||MAJOR DIFFERENCES|

-For further clinical trial information by country or by subtype please visit the global database.
+For further clinical trial information by country or by subtype please visit the database of clinical trials and treatments.